lxkurko/openlierox-dedicated-server/README.md

 Some old features have not been tested after modifications, including but not limited to:

--Admin interface
+- Admin interface
--Manual team change
+- Manual team change
--Game modes other than deathmatch and team deathmatch -DedServerWatcher script
+- Game modes other than deathmatch and team deathmatch
+- DedServerWatcher script

 ===== Licensing =====